adamjos/datasciencecoursera/Getting-and-Cleaning-Data-Project/CodeBook.md

 In order to produce the tidy data set, a sub set of the variables in the raw data set was used, i.e. all variables containing "mean" and "std" in the name.

-following the steps described in the README, *"run_analysis.R"* computes the mean of these variables, grouped by both subjects with ID's [1, 30] and activites {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}.
+following the steps described below, *"run_analysis.R"* computes the mean of these variables, grouped by both subjects with ID's [1, 30] and activites {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}.
 The naming of the calculated mean follows the naming of the raw data source, i.e. the mean of tGravityAcc-mean()-X is named the same, as well as the mean of tGravityAcc-std()-X is named the same etc.

+**Steps performed in "run_analysis.R":**

+1. Download the *"Human Activity Recognition Using Smartphones Data Set"* from the following url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+2. Unzip the contents of the downloaded package.

+3. Load train, test, subject data and meta data (activity and feature names) into separate data frames using *read.table()*.

+4. Concatenate the measurements with activities and subjects for both train and test set column-wise with *cbind()*.
+Concatenate the train and test sets row-wise with *rbind()*.

+5. Find the relevant names and their indices in the feature name data frame, i.e. the ones containing either "mean" or "std" by using the *grep()* function.

+6. Extract the relevant variables from the concatenated data frame using the indices found in step 5.

+7. Add correct names to the new data frame using the names found in step 5.

+8. Exchange the numbers in the activities column of the data frame to proper descriptive names found in the *"activity_lables.txt"* file.
+This is performed by transforming the data frame to a tibble using *tbl_df()*, and mutating the "activity" column, calling on corresponding activity names in the data frame loaded from *"activity_labels.txt"*.

+9. Calculate the mean for each variable for each subject and each activity and store it in a new data frame by grouping the data frame by subjects and activities, and then calling *summarize_all()*, calculating the mean for all variables in all groups.

+10. Write the new data frame to a new file called *"tidydata.csv"*, using *write.table()*.

+---